forsys-sp/ForSysXR/README.md

 Although *forsys* can support many different types of treatment unit data, here our treatment units are represented as polygons in a spatial vector format.
 Each polygon represents a different treatment unit.
 Please note that geodatabase format is not supported by *ForSysX*.
-Only shapefile format is currently supported
+Only shapefile format is currently supported.

 ``` r
 # load treatment unit data